SegersIan/knowledge-base/software-architecture/topics/clean-architecture.md

 > The most flexible systems are those in which source code dependencies refer only to abstractions, not to concretions.

-In a statically typed language this means `use`, `import` and `include` statements should refer only to source modules containing `interaces`, `abstract classes` or other kind of abstract declaration.
+In a statically typed language this means `use`, `import` and `include` statements should refer only to source modules containing `interacts`, `abstract classes` or other kind of abstract declaration.

 In dynamic languages, same applies, only it is harder to define what is "abstract".

-Note that `String` is a concrete dependency, but has a very low volatile charachteristic, so this should be a safe depenency, unlike other more volatile elements.
+Note that `String` is a concrete dependency, but has a very low volatile characteristic, so this should be a safe dependency, unlike other more volatile elements.
 Usually these are systems we are actively developing or external services.

-As it is often the implementation that changes a lot and not the interface, the intefaces are less volatile than the concrete implementations.
+As it is often the implementation that changes a lot and not the interface, the interfaces are less volatile than the concrete implementations.

-* Don't refer to volatile concrete classess.
+* Don't refer to volatile concrete classes.
 * Don't derive from volatile concrete classes.
 * Don't override concrete functions.
-* Never mention the namde of anything concrete and volatile.
+* Never mention the name of anything concrete and volatile.

 Remember: Concrete implementations require more dependencies.